busterbenson/book-of-loops/hexagrams/hexagram 101100.md

 title: hexagram 101100
 order: 25

-newname: Cat in the Phoenix's cage
+newname: Cat in the Phoenix's ashes
 newdesc: Lantern

 oldname: The Wanderer